darrylwest/darrylwest.github.io/sets.md

 # Sets

-## Soft Rock Covers
+## Covers

-* what's love got to do with it
 * witchita lineman

-* as my guitar gently weeps
+* livin for the city
+* isn't she lovely
 * pastime paradice
+* knocks me off my feet

 * englishman in new york
-* king of pain
+* every breath you take
 * feilds of gold

+* as my guitar gently weeps
 * blackbird
-* love is a battlefield

 * everybody wants to rule the world
-* shakey ground
-* knocks me off my feet
 * brick in the wall
 * our house (middle of the stree)
 * havana
-* i can't make3 you love me
+* i can't make you love me
 * ain't nobody
 * just the two of us

+## Queued

+* englishman in new york

 ## Ripped Parts

-* [fast car](https://www.karaoke-version.com/custombackingtrack/tracy-chapman/fast-car.html) original key of Amaj7
+* fast car
+* what's love got to do with it